vmware-tanzu/tanzu-framework/cli/core/docs/design/context-aware-plugin-discovery-design.md

 - Service - Any tanzu service, user-managed or SaaS.
 E.g., TKG, TCE, TMC, etc
 - Server - An instance of service.
 E.g., A single TKG management-cluster, a specific TMC endpoint, etc.
 - Context - an isolated scope of relevant client-side configurations for a combination of user identity and server identity.
 There can be multiple contexts for the same combination of {user, server}.
 This is currently referred to as `Server` in the Tanzu CLI, which can also mean an instance of a service.
 Hence, we shall use `Context` to avoid confusion.
+- Target - a top level entity used to make the control plane, that a user is interacting against, more explicit in command invocations.
 - Plugin - A scoped piece of functionality that can be used to extend the CLI.
 Usually refers to a single binary that is invoked by the root Tanzu CLI.
 - Scope - the context association level of a plugin
 - standalone - independent of the CLI context